 Primary Purpose:

-Hot Water Distribution: The primary purpose of water heating pipes is to transport hot water from the water heater to various points of use, such as showers, sinks, dishwashers, washing machines, and other fixtures and appliances that require hot water.
+water heating pipes is to transport hot water from the water heater to various points of use, such as showers, sinks, dishwashers, washing machines, and other fixtures and appliances that require hot water.

 Role in a Water Heating System: